-Responsible Adult - A person who is in the child's household and who is the natural parent, adoptive parent, stepparent, or the spouse of an individual caring for a child in loco parentis/in place of the parent.
+Responsible Adult - Is a person who is in the child's household and who is the natural parent, adoptive parent, stepparent or the spouse of an individual caring for a child in loco parentis/in place of the parent.

-Retirement, Survivors, and Disability Insurance (RSDI) - The Social Security benefit payable under Title II of the Social Security Act to retirees, survivors, or disabled individuals.
+Retirement, Survivors, and Disability Insurance (RSDI) - Is the Social Security benefit payable under Title II of the Social Security Act to retirees, survivors or disabled individuals.

-School Age Child - A child that has reached his/her sixth (6th) birthday and/or is enrolled in public school.
+School Age Child - A child that has reached his/her sixth $(6^{th})$ birthday and/or is enrolled in public school.